Lsverry/NoteOrganizer/README.md

 3. Select your repository name and click Search.
 Once it is found, click Connect.
 4. Select the branch you want to deploy, then click Deploy Branch.
 5. The deployment process should happen smoothly if all deployment files are fully functional.
 Click now the button Open App on the top of the page to access your App.

+## Future Implementations
+- Improve the search functionality to include advanced search options.
+- Add a feature for users to categorize their notes.
+- Enhance the user interface for a more modern look and feel.
+- Implement additional security features for user data protection.

+## Credits
+- **Acknowledgements**: Special thanks to the Django and Bootstrap communities for their excellent documentation and resources.